 To recalibrate your moisture sensor, just follow the steps below!
 The moisture sensor works by detecting a specific moisture level.
-Once that threshold is surpassed and no longer changes, the blue light indicates low moisture (and time to add water and plant food to your reservoir ).
+Once that threshold is surpassed and no longer changes, the blue light indicates low moisture.

 1. Dry out the SeedPod(s) that will be used to recalibrate the sensor - This step is critical.
 If the SeedPod used to recalibrate is too wet, this will cause the new threshold to be too high, which will result in the sensor triggering too soon.
 Use the visuals below as a guide to ensure proper "dryness" of the SeedPod that will be used to recalibrate the sensor.